-After a period of real estate disinvestment and abandonment in the 1960s and 70s, the neighborhood was discovered by young urban professionals in the 1980s and is now perhaps the most rapidly gentrifying neighborhood in the city.
-With this gentrification, some started circulating new, more genteel names for the neighborhood: "Clinton" or “Midtown West.”
+After a period of real estate disinvestment and abandonment in the 1960s and 70s, the neighborhood was discovered by young urban professionals in the 1980s.
+With this gentrification, some started circulating new, more genteel names for the neighborhood, including "Clinton" or “Midtown West.”

 Today, our Museum calls Pier 86 home.
 Neighboring NYC’s bustling cruise ship terminal and perfectly situated on the Hudson River, Intrepid boasts views of the Statue of Liberty, George Washington Bridge and the New York City skyline.
 From historic Hell’s Kitchen to Restaurant Row, Broadway’s Best and the iconic Times Square, the Museum is just a fifteen minute walk from the heart of it all.
 So whether you are a born and bred Manhattanite or an out of town guest, browse the resources on this page to further explore all that Midtown West has to offer and make the most out of your visit.